 One interesting theory of Ullr’s parentage, proposed by Viktor Rydberg (Teutonic Mythology) is that Ullr is the son of Sif and Egill-Örvandill, half-brother of Svipdagr-Óðr, nephew of Völundr and a cousin of Skaði.
 In this scenario, his father Egill-Örvandill was the greatest archer in all the realms, and Ullr follows in his father’s footsteps.

 Thoughts on Ullr

-Ullr is a very ancient god who is known to us today as one of the men behind the mask of the Celtic deity dubbed “Cernunnos” or “The Horned God.”
+Ullr is a very ancient god who seems connected to the pan-Celtic, Northern European hunting deity dubbed “Cernunnos” or “The Horned God.”
 Many deities are horned gods, which is more of a title rather than a name.
 Images of gods with antlers, horned helmets, or carrying antlers have been found all over northern Europe, representing Óðin, Freyr, and Ullr.
 Not to be confused with the modern image of the Viking horned helmet, images of these gods may have contributed to the misconception, but are a completely different thing altogether.